Updated on 2024-11-05 GMT+08:00

 If neither a condition name nor an SQLSTATE is designated in a RAISE EXCEPTION command, the RAISE EXCEPTION (P0001) is used by default.
 If no message text is designated, the condition name or SQLSTATE is used as the message text by default.

 If the SQLSTATE designates an error code, the error code is not limited to a defined error code.
 It can be any error code containing five digits or ASCII uppercase rather than 00000.
-Do not use an error code ended with three zeros because this kind of error codes are type codes and can be captured by the whole category.
+Avoid using error codes that end in three zeros because they are category codes and can be captured by the entire category.

 The syntax described in Figure 5 does not append any parameter.
 This form is used only for the EXCEPTION statement in a BEGIN block so that the error can be re-processed.